slcs-jsc/mptrac/docs/manual/meteorological-input-data.md

 ## MeteoCloud data archive in Jülich

 For registered users and collaboration partners at the Jülich Supercomputing Centre, Germany, a number of meteorological data sets are readily available for MPTRAC in netCDF file format.
 The data sets are stored in the [MeteoCloud data archive](https://datapub.fz-juelich.de/slcs/meteocloud) in Jülich.
 Please contact us in order to inquire about getting access to the data.

+## Interoperability with CLaMS data

+MPTRAC can read meteorological data that follows the data format guidelines for the CLaMS.
+This option can be set true with the parameter: CLAMS_MET_DATA = 1.